aslamplr/warp_lambda/README.md

 Add `warp_lambda`, `warp` and `tokio` to your dependencies:

-> Note: Planning to publish `warp_lambda` crate to crates.io soon.
+> Note: Planning to publish `warp_lambda` crate to crates.io soon once the latest changes to aws-lambda-rust-runtime is released.
 Then the git dependencies won't be necessary.

 ```toml
 tokio = { version = "0.2", features = [ "full" ]}